ColinWare/VTDPsite/_posts/2014-09-19-cognitiveRecon.md

 **Example:** An analyst works on a project for a few hours.
 Because of a major crisis she is asked to switch tasks for three days.
 She then returns to first project.

 ### The cognitive reconstruction process

-*
-1.An analyst works uses the system to make notes describing:
+1. An analyst works uses the system to make notes describing:
   1.1 discoveries, significant data objects, reasoning behind data manipulations.

-1.The system stores a record of all data transformations.
+1. The system stores a record of all data transformations.
-2.User requests that the computer system save the state of analytic work in progress and closes the system.
+2. User requests that the computer system save the state of analytic work in progress and closes the system.
-3.At a later date, the user requests that the system re-load the state to continue the analysis from that point.
+3. At a later date, the user requests that the system re-load the state to continue the analysis from that point.

-4.User attempts to reconstruct the key elements of the user's own cognitive landscape from long term memory with the following questions in mind:
+4. User attempts to reconstruct the key elements of the user's own cognitive landscape from long term memory with the following questions in mind:
-  * What were the short and medium term goals associated with that prior state?
+  - What were the short and medium term goals associated with that prior state?
 Notes will be read, emails reviewed, stated goals reviewed.
-  * What contextual information does the user remember relating to those goals; for example, people involved, organizational issues?.
+  - What contextual information does the user remember relating to those goals; for example, people involved, organizational issues?.
-  * What was the set of software tools used and the sequence of operations to achieve the system state.
+  - What was the set of software tools used and the sequence of operations to achieve the system state.
-5.Cognitive work progresses.
+5. Cognitive work progresses.
-*

 There are important tradoffs in how the cogntive reconstruction task should be supported in a software system.
 In much exploratory data analysis, frequent note taking would get in the way of thinking about the problem, and much of the activity is sifting through irrelevant material that is not worth saving.